If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 There are 22 SIELE test centers in India.

 Instituto Hispania is an excellent choice, with authorized exam venues in Delhi, Mumbai, and Chennai.
-It is a leading institute for teaching Spanish in India.
+It is a leading institute for Spanish language instruction in India.

 7. How Different Are The Questions?

-DELE and SIELE share many similarities in the questions they used for testing.
+DELE and SIELE share many similarities in the questions they use for testing.

 They have the exact nature of language difficulty and exercise level.

-If you know your current level and where you stand concerning Spanish knowledge, you can opt for either DELE or SIELE Global or independent modalities (S1 to S5).
+If you know your current level of Spanish proficiency, you can opt for DELE, SIELE Global, or independent modalities (S1-S5).

 You can prepare for both exams using SIELE resources for DELE and DELE resources for SIELE.

-Besides the demo of SIELE, you can also check the sample, practice, mockup, and old question papers.
+In addition to the SIELE demo, you can also review the sample, practice materials, mock-ups, and previous question papers.

 8. Exam Eligibility

-Anyone can take the SIELE exam, which is used to compare the Spanish-speaking levels of native and non-native people.
+Anyone can take the SIELE exam, which is used to assess the Spanish-language proficiency of native and non-native speakers.

-Ironically, the SIELE only tests candidates’ fluency level up to C1, not even a full-fluency level gauge.
+Ironically, the SIELE only tests candidates’ fluency up to C1, not a full-fluency gauge.

-For DELE, beginners can undergo a separate testing process, and there is a version that measures fluency from A1 to C2.
+For DELE, beginners can take a separate test, and there is a version that measures fluency from A1 to C2.

-The minimum age to take DELE is 16, whereas, for SIELE, you must be over 13.
+The minimum age to take DELE is 16, whereas for SIELE it is 13.

 A separate young learner DELE exam is for school-going children aged 11 to 17.